bytlabs/bytlabs-landing/_posts/2025-01-08-getting-started-with-bytlabsmicroservicetemplate-domain-and-application-setup.md

 ---

+## Project Structure

-We have respective projects for all these layers, with the dependency flow moving outward, following the principles of clean architecture:
+We have respective projects for Domain, Application, and Infrastructure layers, with the dependency flow moving outward, following the principles of clean architecture:

 - BytLabs.MicroserviceTemplate.Domain
 - BytLabs.MicroserviceTemplate.Application